realworldocaml/book/book/variants/README.md

 ```

 Each row essentially represents a case of the variant.
 Each case has
+an associated tag (also called a *constructor*, since you use it to
-an associated tag and may optionally have a sequence of fields, where
+constructing a value) and may optionally have a sequence of fields,
-each field has a specified type.
+where each field has a specified type.

 Let's consider a concrete example of how variants can be useful.
 Most
 UNIX-like operating systems support terminals as a fundamental,